nickoneill/PermissionScope/README.md

 ### bluetooth

-The *NSBluetoothPeripheralUsageDescription* key in the Info.plist specifying a short description of why your app needs to act as a bluetooth peripheralin the background is **optional**.
+The *NSBluetoothPeripheralUsageDescription* key in the Info.plist specifying a short description of why your app needs to act as a bluetooth peripheral in the background is **optional**.

 However, enabling `background-modes` in the capabilities section and checking the `acts as a bluetooth LE accessory` checkbox is **required**.